- 2 cm-1 or 1 cm-1 linewidth

-For customer convenience the system can be controlled through its USB type PC interface (RS232 is optional) with LabView™ drivers or a remote control pad.
+For customer convenience the system can be controlled through USB (VCP, ASCII commands), RS232 (ASCII commands), LAN (REST API) or RS232 (ASCII commands), LAN (REST API) depending on the system configuration or a remote control pad.
 Both options allow easy control of system settings.

 Available standard models are summarized in a Specifications table.
 Please inquire for custom-built versions.

 |PG411||Model has a tuning range from 410 to 2300 nm and is optimized for providing highest pulse energy in the visible part of the spectrum.
 When combined with an optional Second Harmonic Generator (SHG) and Sum Frequency Generator (-DUV), it offers the widest possible tuning range – from 193 to 2300 nm.|

 |PG511||Model has a tuning range from 2300 to 10000 nm.
 PG411 and PG511 models are designed to be pumped by PL2230 series lasers with a 50 Hz pulse repetition rate.|

 |PG711||Model has 1 kHz pulse repetition rate and uses DPSS mode‑locked laser of the PL2210 series for pumping.
 When pumped with pulses of 90 ps duration, linewidths of less than 1 cm⁻¹ were measured in the spectral range up to 16 µm, which makes this device an excellent choice for time-resolved or nonlinear infrared spectroscopy.|

 |Output pulse energy 2)|